JonFarber81/un-tor-obsidian/Hamar and Leylin/NPCs/Caladwen.md

 1. **Keen-Eyed:** Caladwen has an exceptional ability to notice details and hidden dangers, making her an excellent scout and lookout.
 2. **Determined:** Once she sets her mind to a task, she pursues it with unwavering focus, letting neither fear nor fatigue deter her.

 Caladwen offers a steadying presence for the group, her insights and skills adding a layer of caution and strategy to their journey into the dangerous Trollshaws.
+The Ranger is easily able to pursue the path, which seems to wind along the edge of the road.